Grimshaw (chess)

 A Grimshaw is a device found in chess problems in which two pieces (usually a rook and bishop) arriving on a particular square mutually interfere with each other.
 It is named after the 19th-century problem composer Walter Grimshaw.
 The Grimshaw is one of the most common devices found in directmates.

 Examples with description

 The theme can be understood by reference to the displayed example by A. G. Corrias (published in Good Companion, 1917).

 A. G. Corrias example

-The problem is a mate in two (White must move first and checkmate Black in two moves against any defense).
-The key is 1.Qb1, which threatens 2.Qb7#.
+The problem is a mate in two (White must move first and checkmate Black in two moves against any defence).
+The is 1.Qb1, which threatens 2.Qb7.
 Black has three ways to defend against this.